Akron Children's Logo

 During the first year of subspecialty training, we focus on clinical and basic science knowledge and pediatric hematology-oncology skills.
 As a member of a multidisciplinary team, you'll have the opportunity to acquire communication skills, teaching experience, self-learning practices, and teamwork/team-building skills.

-One month of the first year will be allocated for transplant education at Cincinnati Children’s Hospital Medical Center to expose you to a higher volume of transplant patients.
-You will spend 2 weeks in Akron Children’s hematopathology lab and blood bank.
+The majority of the first year will be spent covering the inpatient service.
+We split service time between either oncology service or hematology and bone marrow transplant service.
+You will spend 2 weeks at Summa Health rotating in radiation oncology and 2 weeks in Akron Children’s hematopathology lab and 2 weeks in our blood bank and coagulation lab.
 This will allow you to gain an understanding of various radiation techniques as well as in the rationale, performance and interpretation of all aspects of hematology-oncology laboratory and transfusion medicine.

 In addition to strong clinical training, you'll also receive instruction in effective teaching, specifically covering: